Three Adventures: The Viking

 We didn’t go to bed until after sunset.
 The clouds that had begun to build up in the afternoon had vanished leaving a clear sky, with a wind blowing from the northwest.

-Day 4: Mt Speculation to Howitt Plains
+Day 4: Howitt Plains

 The sunrise was accompanied by a few spots of rain.
 The sky was very dark in places, and it was raining on some of the other peaks.
 Behind The Viking was a strip of orange cloud, but all else was grey.